kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - **Host**:
   The pods are placed in the host user namespace, this is the current Kubernetes behaviour.
-This mode is intended for pods that only work in the root (host) user namespace.
+This mode is intended for pods that only work in the initial (host) user namespace.
 It is the default mode when `userNamespaceMode` field is not set.